bordaigorl/sublime-dblp/README.md

 This plugin can be used in conjunction with [rDBLP][rdblp] to automatically maintain your bib files for your current publication.

+## Acknowledgements

+This plugin is a fork of the [DBLP Search](https://github.com/grundprinzip/sublime-dblp) plugin for ST2, but it evolved as a complete rewrite.

 - - -

 > The DBLP service provides open bibliographic information on major computer science journals and proceedings.